 Deliberations Regarding IGO Eligibility under the UDRP and URS

 As noted in Section 2 above, the EPDP team agreed that, to develop an appropriate policy solution for the problem it was created to solve, it was necessary to first consider the challenges which IGOs face with the current UDRP and URS requirement that a complainant have trademark rights.
 The GNSO Council had previously approved Recommendation #2 from the IGO-INGO Access to Curative Rights Protections PDP, which would allow IGOs to attempt to satisfy this requirement through reliance on the protections afforded by Article 6ter of the Paris Convention for the Protection of Industrial Property.
-In this regard, the EPDP team noted that, while Article 6ter requires member states to protect IGO identifiers against confusing third-party trademark registrations, it does not in and of itself confer substantive trademark rights.
-The EPDP team also observed that Recommendation #2, as approved, leaves the decision as to whether Article 6ter protections would suffice for eligibility to file a UDRP and URS complaint to the relevant panelist(s) in each case.
+In this regard, the EPDP team noted that, while Article 6ter requires member states at minimum to protect IGO identifiers against potentially confusing third-party trademark registrations or use as a mark, it does not in and of itself confer a recordation of substantive trademark rights to IGOs.
+The EPDP team also observed that Recommendation #2, as approved, leaves the decision as to whether Article 6ter protections would suffice for eligibility to file a UDRP and URS complaint to the relevant panelist(s) in each case, thereby potentially creating uncertainty for the parties involved.

-To supplement the applicability of and to remain consistent with Recommendation #2, the EPDP team discussed and developed a proposed definition for an “IGO Complainant” that would allow an IGO to demonstrate the requisite rights in the form of unregistered rights that would be functionally equivalent to a registered trademark.
+To supplement the applicability of and to remain consistent with Recommendation #2, the EPDP team discussed and developed a proposed definition including a demonstration of their public activities for an “IGO Complainant” that would allow an IGO to demonstrate the rights that would be functionally equivalent to unregistered trademark rights a.

 The EPDP team’s initial conclusions, including potential text for a definition, can be found in Section 2.1.1, above.